Levonorgestrel (Generic Levonelle)

 Levonorgestrel is not as effective as other, regular methods of contraception.
 You should use an additional method of contraception to prevent pregnancy.

 Levonorgestrel may be less effective the higher your body weight or body mass index (BMI) is.
-You can still take Levonorgestrel if you have a high body weight or BMI, and you may need to take more than 1 tablet.
+You can still take levonorgestrel if you have a high body weight or BMI, but you may need to take more than 1 tablet.
+You should speak to your pharmacist if you feel your BMI might affect the effectiveness of levonorgestrel.

 -